daronphang/investment_resources/general_knowledge/terminologies.md

 - Lenders use borrowers' FICO scores along with credit reports to assess credit risk and evaluate creditworthiness.
 - Takes into account data in five areas including payment history, current level of indebtedness, types of credits used, length of credit history, and new credit accounts.
 - Score ranges from 300 to 850, with scores in 580-739 range considered to be "good" credit history.

+## Overweight Stock Rating:
+- Stock is expected to outperform its industry in the market.
+- Usually compared against/based on benchmark index i.e. if Apple's weighting in S&P500 is 5%, an overweight rating means it should have heavier weighting.
+- Opposite of 'underweight' and 'equal weight'.

 ## Pent-up Demand:
 Describes a rapid increase in demand for service/product, usually following from a period of subdued spending.
 Consumers tend to hold off making purchases during a recession, building up a backlog of demand that is unleashed when signs of recovery emerge.